google/bloaty/how-bloaty-works.md

 # How Bloaty Works

 At a high level, Bloaty's goal is to create a map of the binary where every byte has a label attached to it.
 Every byte starts out as unknown (unattributed).
+As we scan the binary we assign labels to different ranges of the file.
+For example, if the user selected the "symbols" data source we scan the symbol table and use the symbol name as the label for each range.

-As we scan data structures in the binary we assign labels to various ranges of the binary.
-For example, if the user selected the "symbols" data source we scan the symbol table.
-For each symbol, we find the corresponding section of the binary and "paint" it with the label of that symbol.
+Ideally these labeled ranges will cover the entire file by the time we are done.
+In practice we usually can't achieve perfect 100% coverage.
+To compensate for this, we have various kinds of "fallback" labels we attach to mystery regions of the file.
+This is how we guarantee an important invariant of Bloaty: the totals given in Bloaty's output will always match the total size of the file.
+This ensures that we always account for the entire file, even if we don't have detailed information for every byte.

 The ELF/Mach-O/etc. data structures we are traversing were not designed to enable size profiling.
 They were designed to assist linkers, loaders, debuggers, stack unwinders, etc. to run and debug the binary.
-This means that Bloaty is inherently an unconventional use of ELF/Mach-O structures, and has to be clever about how to use the available information to achieve its goal.
+This means that Bloaty's size analysis is inherently an unconventional use of ELF/Mach-O metadata.
+Bloaty has to be clever about how to use the available information to achieve its goal.
 This can pose a challenge, but also makes Bloaty fun to work on.
+Getting the coverage close to 100% requires a lot of ingenuity (and some heuristics).

 ## Range Map